BasPieren/functional-programming/README.md

   // END USE OF SOURCE
 }
 ```
 The function maps over the data from the OBA API and saves it inside a new array called dataStore.
 For every book it returns a title, year, author, genre, description, pages and kind.
-For every property I look if there is a value and if not replace it with something else.
+For every property I looks if there is a value and, if there is none, replace it with something else.
 I also made sure that the year and pages would be parsed to be a number instead of a string.

 ## Observable 📊
+After I got back all the data that I needed started work on my visualisation in d3.

 [Link to the d3 data visualisation in observable.](https://beta.observablehq.com/d/12cd984ea225e25f)